aminaedmunds/git-branching101/README.md

 - To understand git flow and implement git branching to work collaboratively.

-## :clipboard: GETTING STARTED

-:rocket: Ready for lift-off?
-Let's set up:

-1. `git clone workshop-repo-url`
-2. `cd into-your-repo`

-And once you've conquered the tasks:

-1. Commit your changes with `git commit -m "Workshop Completed!"`
-2. Push 'em up with `git push origin your-branch-name`
-3. Make a pull request so we can marvel at your genius! :brain: :boom:

 ## :books: PRE-LEARNING SECTION

 Put on your learning cap! :mortar_board: Here are some resources to get you up to speed: